Skip to content

 Gateway Access Policies use Tags in exactly the same way as Direct Access Policies, but only on the sender side of the policy.
 Each policy enables connectivity between tagged systems and destination subnets via one or more selected gateways.
 Traffic can flow from Senders to destination IP addresses (subject to policy-based access controls), but devices on the routed subnets cannot initiate connectivity back to the sender systems.

-In practise, this means that if you use Enclave together with Enclave Gateways to route traffic to webcams or printers (for example), any tagged Enlave systems will be able to send traffic to those devices, but those devices won’t be able to send unsolicited traffic back to the Systems inside your Enclave network.
+In practice, this means that if you use Enclave together with Enclave Gateways to route traffic to webcams or printers (for example), any tagged Enclave systems will be able to send traffic to those devices, but those devices won’t be able to send unsolicited traffic back to the Systems inside your Enclave network.

 To create a Gateway Access Policy select one or more Tags on the Senders side of the policy and select one or more subnets on the Gateway / Subnet side of the policy.